 Read on to find out about the best summer yacht charter destinations in Corsica and Sardinia guide, including Bonifacio and the Costa Smeralda.
 When booking a charter yacht with 212 Yachts your won’t miss out on the best spots to visit.
 While you cruise along the coastline in luxury and style.

 With temperatures in summer averaging around 22-28.5 degrees Celsius, you will definitely want to get yourselves in the water!
 Fortunately, Corsica is incredibly diverse and versatile for private yachts with its sandy, rocky and pebbly beaches, sheer cliffs, picturesque coves and plenty of anchorages.
 Here are our top must see Corsica Guide destinations for your charter:

 Many charterers start their Corsica voyage from the island’s capital: Ajaccio.
 Port Tino Rossi in Ajaccio is popular among holidaymakers, many of whom are attracted by its historic sites and thriving café scene.
-As the birthplace of Napoléon Bonaparte, there’s plenty of history to absorb as well as some excellent beaches to lounge at such as the Iles Sanguinaires or the less touristy southern shore of the Gulf of Ajaccio where you can laze at Isolella.
+As the birthplace of Napoléon Bonaparte, there’s plenty of history to absorb as well as some excellent beaches to lounge at such as the Iles Sanguinaires.
+Or visit the less touristy southern shore of the Gulf of Ajaccio, where you can laze at Isolella.

 Corsica has over 2000 kilometres of nature trails and many areas of unspoiled natural beauty.
 You could meander along the Chemin des Crêtes that overlooks the bay of Ajaccio.